 Loves horses and her boyfriend too

-Loving Elvis suggests a nostalgia for the past, and her love for horses and her boyfriend makes her feel grounded in her world.
+Loving Elvis implies nostalgia, and her love for horses and her boyfriend makes her feel grounded in her world.

 But the song’s perspective isn’t from her point of view.
 It’s from someone who is about to leave her behind.